asayers/cbdr/README.md

 Continuous integration has become standard practice, and for good reason: if you don't run your tests regularly then it's just a matter of time before "semantic regressions" (aka bugs) find their way into master.
-Likewise, if you don't run your benchmarks regularly then performance regressions **will** happen.
+Likewise, if you don't run your benchmarks regularly then performance regressions _will_ happen.

 Yet running benchmarks in CI is far less common.
 The reason: tests are deterministic but benchmarks are not, and this makes it hard to boil them down to a pass/fail.
 Even "kinda deterministic" proxies such as instruction count are quite variable in practice.

-There's some number you care about (running time, max RSS, etc.); except it's **not** a number but a distribution, and the number you _actually_ care about is the mean of that distribution; and the thing you _really actually_ care about is how much that mean changes when you apply some particular patch.
+Here's the situation: there's some number you care about (running time, max RSS, etc.); except it's _not_ a number but a distribution, and the number you _actually_ care about is the mean of that distribution; and the thing you _really actually_ care about is how much that mean changes when you apply some particular patch.
 (This is known in the business as the [Behrens–Fisher problem].)

 [Behrens–Fisher problem]: https://en.wikipedia.org/wiki/Behrens%E2%80%93Fisher_problem